wcm-io/wcm-io-config/parent/src/site/markdown/index.md

 Context-specific configuration for AEM applications.

-PLEASE NOTE: wcm.io Configuration 0.x is deprecated (although still fully maintained).
+**PLEASE NOTE**: wcm.io Configuration is deprecated (although still fully maintained).
 For new projects please use the [Apache Sling Context-Aware Configuration][sling-caconfig], with support from [wcm.io Context-Aware Configuration][caconfig].
 There is a wiki page how to migrate: [Migrate from wcm.io Configuration 0.x to Context-Aware Configuration][caconfig-migration].

 ### Context-specific configuration